labsonar/acoustic_synthesis/README.md

 ## Introduction
-This project provides a basic template for developing Python libraries that promote uniformity and centralization within the LabSonar/LPS environment.
+This project is a basic Python library to promote uniformity and centralization within the LabSonar/LPS for acoustical signal synthesis.

 ## Authors
 - **Developer**: [Fábio Oliveira](https://github.com/obs-fabio)